 This problem doesn't exist for PDF or PowerPoint files opened in D2L.

 |File Type||Files with the following extension are permitted in Brightspace|

 |Text Document||RTF, PPT, PPS, PDF, DOC, DOCX, PPTX, XML, XLS, TXT, WPD|

 |Media||SWF, MPG, MPEG, RM, MP3, MP4*, M4V*, M4A*, AVI, WAV, RAM, ASF, MOV, RA|

 If you cannot remember where you moved a module or topic, use the search function above the Table of Contents.

 Please be careful when deleting entire modules, as you will also be deleting the contents of those modules.

-It is your responsibility to make sure that all material uploaded to Ryerson University's LMS/Brightspace by D2L and other systems complies with Canadian copyright laws.
+It is your responsibility to make sure that all material uploaded to Toronto Metropolitan University's LMS/Brightspace by D2L and other systems complies with Canadian copyright laws.
 Please consult the "Do-it-Yourself Copyright Checking workflow, opens in new window" before you upload content.

-Use Ryerson University's already existing licences for content from the library and the Ryerson University "Fair Dealing Guideline, opens in new window".
+Use the university's already existing licences for content from the library and the Toronto Metropolitan University "Fair Dealing Guideline, opens in new window".